whirlmind/ModiBatudu/README.md

 # ModiBatudu
-Check for file last-modified, check for internet connection, if exists, run a batch file.
+Check for last-modified-date-time of a given file, check for internet connection, if exists, run a batch file.

 ModiBatudu User Guide